lexiejferry/lexiejferry.github.io/index.md

 [See more details here.](https://lexiejferry.github.io/NDVI_Tax_Rates/NDVI_Tax_Rates.html)

-**Description** A 3D map of State Tax rates and NDVI values of all of Balitmore County in 2017.
+**Description** A 3D map of state tax rates and NDVI values of all of Balitmore County in 2017.

 **Software Used:** QGIS 3.2, Mircrosoft Excel (for the graphing and Correlation Equation)